SABLE: Secure And Byzantine robust LEarning: Introduction

-To overcome this problem, homomorphic encryption (HE) has been proposed as a privacy-preserving solution in distributed settings where clients attempt to offload part of their computations to a third party server.
-In particular, HE is receiving increasing attention from the ML research community~\cite{sok23, speed, privilege, fl-vc,juvekar18_gazelle,lou20_glyph,gilad-bachrach16_CryptoNet}.
+To overcome this problem, homomorphic encryption (HE) has been proposed as a security solution to preserve privacy in distributed settings where clients attempt to offload part of their computations to a third party server, particularly for ML applications~\cite{sok23, speed, privilege, fl-vc,juvekar18_gazelle,lou20_glyph,gilad-bachrach16_CryptoNet}.
 In short, HE schemes allow certain mathematical operations (such as additions and multiplications) to be performed directly on encrypted data and without prior decryption.
 When decrypted, the output is the same as what would have been produced from the cleartext data.
 This property unlocks the use of HE schemes in distributed learning tasks for high-stake applications such as medicine and finance.
-Indeed, this enables several data providers to collaboratively train ML models with the help of a third party coordinator (a.k.a., server), without leaking any information to the server.
+Indeed, this enables several data providers to collaboratively train ML models with the help of a third party server, without leaking any information to the server.
 For example, in DSGD, applying an \emph{additive HE} scheme would allow an untrusted server to average encrypted gradients without compromising the privacy of the nodes.
-Previous works~\cite{zhang2020, sébert2022protecting} have demonstrated that homomorphic averaging could be performed on ``large'' models (500k parameters) with sub-1\% computation overhead throughout the training.
+Previous works~\cite{zhang2020, sébert2022protecting} have demonstrated that homomorphic averaging could be performed on models of 500k parameters with sub-1\% computation overhead throughout the training.
 However, doing the same kind of efficient homomorphic adaptation to Robust-DSGD remains a very challenging task.
 The following question thus naturally arises.